wh-alice/mig_visualstudio/vs/modeling/how-to--change-the-namespace-of-a-domain-specific-language.md

 ---
-title: "How to: Change the Namespace of a Domain-Specific Language | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Change the Namespace of a Domain-Specific Language" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-tfs-dev14"
-ms.prod: "visual-studio-tfs-dev14"
 ms.reviewer: ""
 ms.suite: ""